Choi Han-bit

 Choi Han-bit (Korean: 최한빛) is a South Korean model, actress and singer.
-She is a member of the South-Korean girl group Mercury.
+She was a member of the South-Korean girl group Mercury.
 She is a graduate of the School of Dance at the Korean National University of Arts in Seoul, where she majored in Korean traditional dance.
 With the support of her parents, Choi underwent male-to-female sex reassignment surgery in 2006.
 She changed her given name to Han-bit, and is legally recognized as female in South Korea.
 In an interview, Choi said that "living with the female body itself brought me the greatest feeling of euphoria", but also that she has "a fond memory of the past before the operation".
 Prior to her surgery, she had appeared on the Seoul Broadcasting System (SBS) television show Yoo Jae-suk's Jinsil Game in 2005.
-She was a contestant on Korea's Next Top Model, Cycle 3, where she ended 10th.
+She was a contestant on Korea's Next Top Model season 3, where she ended 10th.